-The duration of the episode comprises the trigger window and the post-trigger window, as shown in Exhibit 4.
+The duration of the outpatient urinary tract infection episode comprises the trigger window, and the post-trigger window, as shown in Exhibit 4.
 Overall, the duration of the episode is referred to as the episode window.

-- Pre-trigger window: This episode has no pre-trigger window. - Trigger window: The trigger window spans the duration of the triggering visit or stay. - Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 30 days.
+- Pre-trigger window: This episode has no pre-trigger window. - Trigger window: The trigger window spans the duration of the triggering visit or stay. - Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 14 days.

-If a hospitalization begins on or before the 30th day of the post-trigger window and extends beyond the 30th day (i.e., is ongoing on the 30th day of the post-trigger window), then the post-trigger window is extended until discharge from the hospitalization.
+If a hospitalization begins on or before the 14th day of the post-trigger window and extends beyond the 14th day (i.e., is ongoing on the 14th day of the post-trigger window), then the post-trigger window is extended until discharge from the hospitalization.